sriraj66/Hospital-Management/README.md

-Sure, here's an updated README file including the new blog system feature:

-# Django User Signup and Login Application with Blog System
+# Django User Signup and Login Application with Blog System and Appointment Booking

 This Django application allows users to sign up as patients or doctors, log in securely, and access their respective dashboards displaying their profile details.
 Additionally, it features a blog system where doctors can upload blog posts, and patients can view them.
+The application also includes an appointment booking system where patients can book appointments with doctors.

 ## Features